Why Good UI Design Is Important for Small Businesses

 Partake Foods

-Partake Foods focuses on creating snack products that are free from allergic reactions.
+Partake Foods focuses on creating snack products that are free of allergens.
 They utilize simple fonts, easy-to-filter product labels, a universal design style, clear communication, and an overall very visual UI.
-All of these efforts strengthen its identity as a brand while still catering to a broader audience.
+All of these efforts strengthen its brand identity while still catering to a broader audience.

 Source: partakefoods.com